redon2/strapi-plugin-user-2fa/README.md

       mfaTokenExpiresIn: "5m", // length of the mfa token to expire
       mfaTokenSecret: env("MFA_JWT_SECRET") || "SomethingSecret",
-      forceMFA: true, // this setting enables MFA on user creation
+      forceMFA: true, // this setting enables MFA on user creation },
-      email: {
-        fromAddress: 'from@address.com',
-        fromName: 'My From Name',
-        replyTo: 'reply@local.com',
-        subject: 'OTP for your  sign-in', // currently used only for OTP subjects.
-TODO: migrate to templates },
-    },
   },
 ```